georgiaewhitney/fac-portfolio/topics/http.md

                     const image = document.createElement('img');
                     const text = document.createElement('p');
 ```

+## 2. Use callbacks to access values that aren’t available synchronously

+Callback functions are passed into another function whereby the callback will be called upon at the appropriate time.

+As with the `showMovies()` function above

+## 3. Use promises to access values that aren’t available synchronously

+Promises are objects that represent the eventual outcome of an asynchronous operation.

+As learnt in the [promises workshop](https://learn.foundersandcoders.com/workshops/promise-practice/) as part of this module:
+> Promises make it easier to run code in sequence.
+A promise object’s .then method returns a new promise that resolves with whatever value you returned from the callback you passed in.

+## 4. Use the fetch method to make HTTP requests and receive responses

 ## 5. Configure the options argument of the fetch method to make GET and POST requests